Support When Your Child Has Cancer

 - you and your family should know you are not alone and that support is available

-What to expect following a child's cancer diagnosis
+What can I expect following my child's cancer diagnosis?

 If your child has had a cancer diagnosis, the responses of everyone in your family can cover a wide range of emotions.
 These can vary in intensity and the length of time they last.
 They can also occur and recur unexpectedly.